 Traditionally, performance testing focused on client server systems deployed on-premises.
 Its goal was to build servers that could withstand peaks in application load and still deliver satisfactory performance.

 In today’s cloud native world, performance testing has many new meanings—organizations are testing the performance of cloud computing systems, serverless applications, containerized architectures, and web applications.
+This is part of an extensive series of guides about IaaS.

 In this article, you will learn: